Difference Between Snail and Slug

 Snail vs Slug

-The term “snail” is often applied to many other representatives of the molluscan class Gastropoda, which has a coiled shell big enough for an animal to retreat entirely into.
+The term “snail” is applied to many other representatives of the molluscan class Gastropoda, which has a coiled shell big enough for an animal to retreat entirely into.

 Comparison Table